OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 ## **5. Adding Remote Signal Tap Logic Analyzer to debug the AFU**

 The OPAE SDK provides a remote Signal Tap facility.
-It also supports the following in system debug tools included with the Intel Quartus Prime Pro Edition:
+It also supports the following in system debug tools included with the Quartus Prime Pro Edition:

 - In-system Sources and Probes
 - In-system Memory Content Editor